lkopacz/a11y-with-lindsey/src/pages/accessible-styled-radio/index.md

 When we make custom radio buttons, we have to make sure we account for the following:

 1. Creating proper HTML structure with associated form labels!
-1. Using pseudo elements to create the custom styled element
+1. Using pseudo-elements to create the custom-styled element
-1. Accounting for the `:checked` pseudo class
+1. Accounting for the `:checked` pseudo-class
-1. Ensuring you can focus on the radio button
+1. Ensuring you can focus on the new radio button
 1. Use `opacity: 0` to hide the radio button

 If you want to play around with it, here is the finished CodePen!